microsoft/immersive-reader-sdk/README.md

 Usage of this SDK requires an Azure subscription to Immersive Reader.
 Follow [these steps](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account) first to set up a subscription.

-Once you have a subscription key, exchange that for an authentication token by following [these steps](https://docs.microsoft.com/en-us/azure/cognitive-services/authentication#authenticate-with-an-authentication-token).
+Once you have a subscription key, use that to acquire an access token by following [these steps](https://docs.microsoft.com/en-us/azure/cognitive-services/authentication#authenticate-with-an-authentication-token).

 Include the library in your web application: